idaholab/virtual_test_bed/doc/content/microreactors/mrad/mrad_model.md

 ### MultiApps Hierarchy

-The three MOOSE applications that governs different physics respectively are coupled together leveraging the MOOSE MultiApps system.
+The three MOOSE applications that govern different physics respectively are coupled together leveraging the MOOSE MultiApps system.
 Each code has its own mesh and corresponding space and time scales.
 The MOOSE MultiApp system is used to tightly couple the different codes via fixed point iterations as illustrated below in [hpmr_multiapps].

 At the top level, Griffin calculates the power density based on its neutronics results given the fuel and moderator temperatures taken from the BISON child application.
 The calculated power density is also provided to BISON to update the temperature calculation.
 On the other hand, for the surface of each heat pipe, BISON calculates the layered average heat flux along the normal direction of the surface and transfers the 1D field values to the respective Sockeye sub-application so that Sockeye can use them as its boundary condition.
 Meanwhile, BISON takes the heat pipe surface temperature calculated by Sockeye back for its own boundary condition on the heat pipe surface.